99Abdel/Blind-Tshirt-Sorting/README.md

 <div align = center>
 <img src="https://user-images.githubusercontent.com/47824890/213506874-16201128-3250-4c21-adf6-4f93361fd6d3.png" data-canonical-src="https://user-images.githubusercontent.com/47824890/213506874-16201128-3250-4c21-adf6-4f93361fd6d3.png" width="60%"/>

  _Pilots must take the colours from the clothesline on the left and hang them on the clothesline on the right.
-At the end of the task the colours must be sorted by base colour and within each base colour by brightness._
+At the end of the task the colours must be sorted by base colour and within each base colour by brightness.
+ Our proposed solution is a standalone vision system, comprising of a Raspberry Pi 3B as the central processing unit, a power bank for power supply, a vision camera for image capture, and a Bluetooth speaker or headphones for audio output.
+The system is housed in a 3D-printed case with a belt for waist-worn portability._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>